Ardelerro/ipupdater/README.md

     ``` sh
     */15 * * * * /path/to/ipupdater/ipupdater.sh
     ```
-    see [this site](https://crontab.guru/) to create an interval for your cronjob
+    see [this site](https://crontab.guru/) to generate an interval for your cronjob

 ## Logging
 The script logs all activities to `/etc/ipupdater/ip_update.log`.
 Check this log file for details about IP updates and any errors that occur.